|

 Whales in Newfounland with Roland Bast photo

-St. Vincent’s Beach — Fog and Whales
+• St. Vincent’s Beach — where fog and whales share the shoreline

 Why I Love Newfoundland